-- An in-person intake that reviews functional limitations, assistive technology, transportation, and interests related to employment; - Identification of barriers to employment and remediation strategies; - Areas of interest as they relate to employment; - Identification of work-related skills and experiences; - Life skills assessment, general work behaviors (social, communication, interpersonal, time management skills) in all settings and as they relate to employment;

-- Abilities and aptitudes; and - Recommendations.
+- An in-person intake that reviews functional limitations, assistive technology, transportation, and interests related to employment; - Identification of barriers to employment and remediation strategies; - Areas of interest as they relate to employment; - Identification of work-related skills and experiences; - Life skills assessment, general work behaviors (social, communication, interpersonal, time management skills) in all settings and as they relate to employment; - Abilities and aptitudes; and - Recommendations.

 DVI staff must authorize this service under an IPE, using title I funds, in accordance with this policy.
-DVI staff must document the progress and outcomes of this milestone and any additional documentation, as appropriate, in VICR and in the hard file.
+DVI staff must document the progress and outcomes of this milestone and any additional documentation, as appropriate, in the case record.